 - a.
 All applications submitted before the national closing date will be considered equally and included in the Local Authority initial allocation of school places.
-Applications received after the national closing date will be processed in accordance with Liverpool admissions scheme for schools detailed in the Liverpool admissions information booklet. - b.
+Applications received after the national closing date will be processed in accordance with the Liverpool admissions scheme for schools detailed in the Liverpool admissions information booklets. - b.
 A Looked After Child is a child who is (a) in the care of a Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their Social Services functions (under section 22(1) of the Children Act 1989.
 A previously Looked After Child is one who immediately moved on from that status after becoming subject to an adoption, child arrangements order or special guardianship order.

-A child is regarded as having been in state care in a place outside of England if they were accommodated by a public authority, a religious organisation or any other provider of care whose sole purpose is to benefit society.
-Applications must be supported with appropriate evidence that the child has been adopted from state care.
+A child is regarded as having been in state care in a place outside of England if they were accommodated by a public authority, a religious organisation or any other c.

-St John's Catholic Primary School Headteacher: Miss D Maudsley c.
 For a child to be considered as a Catholic evidence of a Catholic Baptism is required.
 Baptism should take place before the closing date for applications.